 Figure 2.
 Summarized phylogenetic tree of the angiosperms

-The following pages present phylogenetic trees that illustrate the history of development of each stem group within the crown-gymnosperms.
-If we summarize and combine these data, we can construct a phylogenetic time tree for the entire gymnosperm clade.
+Regarding the gymnosperms, if we summarize and combine these data, we can construct a phylogenetic time tree for the entire gymnosperm clade.
 The following tree illustrates how the successive stem groups relate to one another through geological time.
 For simplicity, each stem group is represented by the oldest known member of that stem group:

-The following pages present phylogenetic trees that illustrate the history of development of each stem group within the crown-gymnosperms.
-If we summarize and combine these data, we can construct a phylogenetic time tree for the entire gymnosperm clade.
+Regarding the gymnosperms, if we summarize and combine these data, we can construct a phylogenetic time tree for the entire gymnosperm clade.
 The following tree illustrates how the successive stem groups relate to one another through geological time.
 For simplicity, each stem group is represented by the oldest known member of that stem group:

 Figure 3.
 Summarized phylogenetic time tree of the gymnosperms

-The above time tree indicates that more of the clades appeared during Jurassic and later time than in the Paleozoic (Permian and older).
+The above time tree indicates that more of the gymnosperm clades appeared during Jurassic and later time than in the Paleozoic (Permian and older).
 This relationship can be seen more clearly in the following plot, which shows the number of new clades (represented by stem group fossils) appearing in successive intervals of geological time:

-The above time tree indicates that more of the clades appeared during Jurassic and later time than in the Paleozoic (Permian and older).
+The above time tree indicates that more of the gymnosperm clades appeared during Jurassic and later time than in the Paleozoic (Permian and older).
 This relationship can be seen more clearly in the following plot, which shows the number of new clades (represented by stem group fossils) appearing in successive intervals of geological time:

 Figure 4.
 Appearance of gymnosperm clades over geological time